Installing Axiom Chrome Extension

 Once the installation process is finished, you will need to start the application.
 The Axiom desktop app has to be running to use all of Axiom's features.

-To get started with Axiom, check for the axiom icon in the Chrome toolbar, which is in top left corner of your browser.
-It'll look something like this:
+To get started with Axiom, check for the axiom icon in the Chrome toolbar, which is in top right corner of your browser:

 Click on the robot arm icon, as indicated, to load Axiom into the page and start working!